Create or edit channel art

 Add or change your channel art

-- On a computer, sign in to YouTube.
+- On a computer, sign in to your YouTube account.

 - Near the top of the screen, click Add channel art.
-If your channel already has channel art, just hover your mouse on the existing banner until you see Edit .
+If your channel already has channel art, just hover your mouse on the existing banner until you see the edit icon .
 Then, click the icon and select Edit channel art.

-- Upload your image from your computer or saved photos, or click Gallery to use one from our photo library.
+- Upload an image from your computer or saved photos.

 - You'll see a preview of how the art will appear across different devices.
-To make changes, click Adjust the crop.
+To make changes, select Adjust the crop.